serolrom/IntrepidLou/README.md

 Dev Log
 -------
+**2021-11-01**
+Gained consistency on boarding/deboarding the plane.
+But as usual, a couple of things broke down in the process.
+I can confidently call it a day.

 **2021-10-31**
 Today's 'productive' work went to searching resources.
 I got a couple of assets: the **Nature Starter Kit 2** from which I plan to get the kind of scenery I want, and also checked out some video about **Vegatation Spawner**, which will indeed come handy with such a big terrain.